JayHarkhanii/JayHarkhanii/README.md

     </a>
 </p>

-If you are interested more in my previous adventures please feel free to scroll down for my work experiences.
+If you are interested in my previous adventures please feel free to scroll down for my work experiences.

 ## Experience